sakuli/sakuli/README.md

 # Installation

-Please refer to our [Sakuli website](https://sakuli.io) and the [Getting Started](https://sakuli.io/docs/getting-started/)  guide for installation instructions.
+Please refer to the [Sakuli website](https://sakuli.io) and the [Getting Started](https://sakuli.io/docs/getting-started/)  guide for installation instructions.

 # Development